apelade/sto/README.md

-Dependencies: Going to try and use cloudnine's apis, despite their age, since
+Dependencies: Going to try and use cloudnine's apis since
               it's a good place to deploy a demo project.

 Coffeescript, although it does compile to js so node could run it,